Do you wonder how the mind, brain and human behavior are connected?

 -

-Residential Counselors provide support and supervision to individuals living in residential care facilities.
+Residential Counselors use their psychological knowledge to provide support and supervision to individuals living in residential care facilities.
 These facilities can include group homes, shelters, rehabilitation centers, or assisted living environments.
 The primary role of a Residential Counselor is to create a safe, supportive, and structured living environment for residents, often those with developmental disabilities, mental health issues, substance abuse problems, or other special needs.

 * Further education required